lakshmi200128/Legal-Template-Chatfill/README.md

 ### Highlights
 - **DOCX ingest:** Upload Microsoft Word templates up to 8 MB.
 The service extracts text with [`mammoth`](https://github.com/mwilliamson/mammoth.js) and looks for common placeholder patterns (`[]`, `<>`, `{{}}`, etc.).
 - **Guided chat:** The assistant walks through each detected placeholder, tracks your answers, and lets you jump back to revise any field.
-- **Live preview & export:** Watch values appear in the document preview (highlighted for clarity) and download the completed agreement as a `.docx` file generated with `html-docx-js`.
+- **Live preview & export:** Watch values appear in the document preview (highlighted for clarity) and download the completed agreement as a `.docx` file generated with `@turbodocx/html-to-docx`.
 - **Fast front end:** Built with the Next.js App Router, TypeScript, and Tailwind CSS (v4) for a responsive, single-page experience.

 ### Project Structure